gds32571/WSJTX-gdslog/README.md

 ### mysql-wspr-show.sh
    This shell script retrieves data from the WSPRLOG database and uses MQTT publish to display spot data on a tiny OLED screen.
 It runs from a crontab on my Raspberry Pi computer.

+### MQTT-spots
+  A python program to read WSPR spot data from the mysql database and publish to an MQTT broker.
+It publishes the spot count for each band that has a record in the nost recent 2 hours.
+It also publishes a "0" spots value for the bands that have no spots.

 ### Utility programs
 #### mysql-wspr.sql
     Creates the empty WSPR logging table in mysql